ChatTheatre/SkotOS-Doc/Story_Builder/The_Parser/Staff_Plus_Commands.md

 #### +return
    * Usage: +return (character optional)
-   * Using +return by itself will send you back to your virtual home if it is set. +return character sends that char to their virtual home if it is set
+   * Using '+return' by itself will send you back to your virtual home if it is set.
+   * Using '+return character' sends that char to their virtual home if it is set

 #### +revisions
    * Usage: +revisions \<object\>